 Broadway Ticket Refunds and Show Cancellations - Guide To Getting Broadway Tickets Refunded Or Exchanged For Reasons That May or May Not Be Connected to the Pandemic

 Broadway Ticket Refunds - POST COVID

 Coronavirus COVID-19 Broadway Ticket Refunds During The Pandemic

-All tickets for the performances up to January 3rd, 2021, (was previously September 6th, 2020) will be automatically refunded to the credit card of the original ticket purchaser, but some special ticket sales may fall through the cracks and will require some extra work to get refunded.
-The previous refund cutoff date was September 6th, 2020 and the one before that was June 12th, 2020.
-As the anticipated Broadway reopening date has been changed three times already, so has the ticket refund cutoff date.
+All Broadway tickets for the performances up to August 2021 were automatically refunded to the credit card of the original ticket purchaser.
+Some special ticket sales may have fallen through the cracks and will require some extra work to get refunded.
+The previous refund cutoff dates were September 6th, 2020, June 12th, 2020 and January 1st, 2021.

-Ticket sales that were done in cash, gift card, voucher or by barter at the box office are a little bit more complicated and have to be processed by the appropriate production company for each show.
-Credit card refunds should have occurred soon after the announcement of the show closings, but it is taking some time for them to process the huge amount of ticket refunds that are due.
+Ticket sales that were done during this time in cash, gift card, voucher or by barter at the box office are a little bit more complicated.
+They had to be processed by the appropriate production company for each show.
+Credit card refunds should have occurred soon after the announcement of the show closings, but it took some time for them to process the huge amount of ticket refunds that were due.
 All new shows that were scheduled to open for the first time during this dark period should have also been completely refunded by now.

 Broadway Ticket Refunds Beyond January 2022